vzikass/TelegramCalculatorBot/README.md

 ## Contributing
 Bug reports and/or pull requests are welcome!\
 *I leave here my contact in telegram for communication(ru, en) - :point_right: [tg](https://t.me/vzikass)*

+## License
+The module is available as open source under the terms of the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)